Post

 git rebase --continue

-# Or bail out and return to pre-rebase state
+# Or return to pre-rebase state

 git rebase --abort